Autonomous communities of Spain: Legal powers

+The powers of the autonomous communities are not homogeneous.

 Degree of financial autonomy

 How the communities are financed has been one of the most contentious aspects in their relationship with the central government.
 The constitution gave all communities significant control over spending, but the central government retained effective control of their revenue supply.
 That is, the central government is still charge of levying and collecting most taxes, which it then redistributes to the autonomous communities with the aim of producing "fiscal equalization".
-This applies to all communities, with the exception of the Basque Country and Navarre.
+This applies to all communities, with the exception of the Basque Country and Navarre, which level all taxes and pay an annual quote for the public services provided by the State.

-This financial scheme is known as the "common regime".
+This financial scheme is known as the "common regime" and applies to the other 15 autonomous communities.
 In essence, fiscal equalization implies that richer communities become net contributors to the system, while poorer communities become net recipients.
 The two largest net contributors to the system are the Balearic Islands and the Community of Madrid, in percentage terms, or the Community of Madrid and Catalonia in absolute terms.

 Central government funding is the main source of revenue for the communities of "common regime".
 Redistribution, or transfer payments, are given to the communities of common regime to manage the responsibilities they have assumed.
 The amount they receive is based upon several calculations which include a consideration for population, land area, administrative units, dispersal of population, relative poverty, fiscal pressure and insularity.
 The central government is committed to returning a specific percentage of taxes to all communities with common regime, within the differences allowed for fiscal equalization.
 The communities of common regime have the ability to add a surcharge to the so-called "ceded taxes"—taxes set at the central level, but collected locally—and they can lower or raise personal income taxes up to a limit.

 The Basque Country and Navarre were granted an exception in the fiscal and financial system through the first additional disposition of the constitution that recognizes their historical "charters" —hence they are known as "communities of chartered regime" or "foral regime".
 Through their "chartered regime", these communities are allowed to levy and collect all so-called "contracted taxes", including income tax and corporate tax, and they have much more flexibility to lower or raise them.
 This "chartered" or "foral" contract entails true financial autonomy.

 Since they collect almost all taxes, they send to the central government a pre-arranged amount known as cupo, "quota" or aportación, "contribution", and the treaty whereby this system is recognized is known as concierto, "treaty", or convenio, "pact".
 Hence they are also said to have concierto económico, an "economic treaty".
 Since they collect all taxes themselves and only send a prearranged amount to the central government for the powers exclusive to the State, they do not participate in "fiscal equalization", in that they do not receive any money back.